 They have short-lived relationships.

 It is impossible for them to have long-term relationships.
 They don’t know how to compromise and build intimacy.
 Their fear of intimacy stems from fear of not being real – because they can’t handle themselves in their “real” selves.
 They have trouble with commitment and their “relationships” are always short-lived.
 They even turn friendships into enemies and often blame everyone for everything.
 Or the people in their life will distance themselves from them once they tire of their unreasonable demands and childish tantrums.
-At their very core – they are stuck in a child’s age and this is how they behave.
+At their very core, they are stuck in a child’s age and this is how they behave.

 Relationships are only fulfilling when they are built on intimacy and deep connection and understanding.
 We need to be able to handle our own emotions, be self-aware and resolve struggles – because there will always be struggles.
 This demands emotional maturity – for both partners.
 Don’t lie to yourself that you can change someone – so go and choose the best person for you.
 Don’t fall in love with the potential of someone – see their face and have the humility to accept reality.

 Relationships are uncomfortable.
-The more intimate, closer and emotionally and sexually we become to someone – the more seen and vulnerable we feel.
+The more intimate, closer and emotionally and sexually we become with someone – the more seen and vulnerable we feel.
 And our partner starts reflecting our shadows – this is what relationships are anyway.

-We need to be willing to see ourselves; to be self-aware, conscious and emotionally mature.
+We need to be willing to see ourselves – to be self-aware, conscious and emotionally mature.

-We can’t not talk about stuff, we can’t avoid stuff, we can’t not look at uncomfortable things – we need to have intentional conversations, with deep listening and understanding, with intimate communication with our partner – we need to dig deep down into the deeper issues and fears and old programming – and resolve our relationships.
+We can’t not talk about stuff, we can’t avoid stuff, we can’t not look at uncomfortable things – we need to have intentional conversations, with deep listening and understanding, with intimate communication with our partner – we need to dig deep down into the deeper issues and fears and old belief patterns – and resolve our relationships.